 Yes, the therapy is funded by the National Disability Insurance Scheme (NDIS).
 However, a minimum of 20 hours of one on one therapy with an ABA therapist is often necessary to be effective, which can be difficult because the NDIS only funds half of this.

 Recently, ABA therapy has become a hot topic within the ASD community.

-While ABA therapy does get results, a lot of adults with autism are saying that it perpetuates the idea that children need to act neurotypical or more “normal”.
+While ABA therapy does get results, a lot of adults with Autism are saying that it perpetuates the idea that children need to act neurotypically or be more “normal”.

 It is also considered a strict and, in the words of advocates, “cruel”, form of therapy to normalise children with different behaviours.

 Many adults with Autism are advocating for neurodiversity and the acceptance of that neurodiversity.

 What are your thoughts on ABA therapy?
 Tell us in the comment section below.